 When you become a Frontier College volunteer, you will be given support in your work.
 Following an interview to ensure that the volunteer position is the best fit for you, you will be given an orientation and training (usually two-to-six hours in length).
 Some programs require more than one training session.
 While you are volunteering, a staff member or volunteer leader will always be available for support, and your contribution to the community will be recognized.

-If you'd like to volunteer with Frontier College, please fill out the Volunteer Application Form.
+If you'd like to volunteer with Frontier College, please fill out the Volunteer Inquiry Form.

 All volunteers must adhere to the Accessibility for Individuals with Disabilities Act.